-On Nov 7th, OpenGamma ran a unique ‘Derivatives Counterparty Management Best Practice‘ event, with panelists from both the buyside and sellside, having experience from BlackRock, Tudor, Citi and CS, it provided a rare opportunity to hear the challenges faced by both parties.
-Here we share some of the key insights from the event, that outline ‘the critical steps to better clearing broker services at lower cost.’
+On Nov 7th 2017, OpenGamma ran a unique ‘Derivatives Counterparty Management Best Practice‘ event, with panelists from both the buyside and sellside, having experience from BlackRock, Tudor, Citi and CS.
+It provided a rare opportunity to hear the challenges faced by both parties.
+Here we share some of the key insights from the event, that outline ‘the critical steps to better derivatives clearing broker services at lower cost.’

 CARRY OUT SOME RESEARCH